A list of basic Muay Thai combinations

 Other basic Muay Thai combinations:

-Various simple yet versatile combinations that doesn't belong to other groups:
+Various simple yet versatile combinations that don't belong to other groups:

 jab + cross + [left] hook + cross